hosting image

 Linux Mint MATE

-MATE provides a more conventional desktop experience and uses less resources than Cinnamon.
-For smooth operation, a dual-core CPU and 2 GB of RAM should enough.
+MATE provides a more conventional desktop experience and uses fewer resources than Cinnamon.
+For smooth operation, a dual-core CPU and 2 GB of RAM should be enough.

 Linux Mint Xfce